stefegg/pictsy-cli/README.md

 If you start this bad boy up, there are a few endpoints you can hit --

-npm start (port # optional) to start.
+--pictsy start (port # optional) to start.
 If you don't give it a port #, it'll automatically start on 5000.

 /list/ - returns all images in the DB